 Scotland’s First Minister Nicola Sturgeon has made it clear she wants to hold a second independence referendum.
 The prospect of Scotland breaking away from the Union was predicted by many Remain commentators.
 Ironically, the nationalist core of the Leave vote could be responsible for the end of the United Kingdom.
-Brexit opened the door to the unknown, and we are now drifting through unchartered territory.
+Brexit opened the door to the unknown, and we are now drifting through uncharted territory.

 Unlike the majority of the English left, I was sceptical of Scottish independence during the 2014 referendum campaign.
 Not that I romanticise the Union, or doubt the capacity of the Scottish people to run their own affairs.
 Nor do I buy into the suspect argument that the Scots have been saving the English from themselves.
 On the contrary, the Scottish ruling class was a participant in British capitalism and imperialism for centuries.
 The history of Protestant Scottish reaction is somewhat inconvenient for the nationalist mythology.